swordonfire/SuperBot/README.md

 1.  **Telegram Knowledge Portal Bot:** 🧠

-    *   A Telegram bot acting as a central knowledge base for Superteam Vietnam.
+    *   A Telegram bot acting as a central knowledge base for the organization.
     *   Admin UI for easy document uploads to train the bot.
     *   Accurate responses, avoiding hallucinations and confidently stating "NO" when unable to provide an answer.
     *   Implemented using Retrieval-Augmented Generation (RAG) for improved accuracy and context awareness.

-2.  **Superteam Member Finder:** 🤝
+2.  **Member Finder:** 🤝

-    *   AI-powered matching of community needs with Superteam members based on a JSON database.
+    *   AI-powered matching of community needs with organization members based on a JSON database.
     *   Example query: "I want to find a RUST developer to build a DEFI project with Twitter integration."
     *   Returns the most relevant member(s) with explanations or "NO" if no match is found.

 3.  **Twitter Management Assistant:** 🐦

-    *   Integration with Superteam Vietnam's Twitter account.
+    *   Integration with organization's Twitter account.
     *   AI-driven tweet suggestions for human approval.
     *   Assistance with tweet draft iteration:
         *   Keyword suggestions.
-        *   Automatic correction of Twitter handles from the Superteam VN followed accounts list.
+        *   Automatic correction of Twitter handles from the organization's followed accounts list.
     *   Facilitates finalizing and publishing tweets.

 4.  **Content Advisor for Telegram and Twitter:** ✨